Answering Repetitive Questions from Alzheimer's Patients

 (3) Change the Subject

 Another way to deal with repetitive questions is to distract the patient by changing the topic or introducing an activity.
-For example, when the patient asks for the brother, talk about something the patient likes that the brother brought on a previous visit.
-If the patient keeps asking for a brother who never comes, find a pleasant way to introduce one of the patient's favorite topics.
+For example, when the patient asks for the brother, talk about something the patient likes that the brother brought on a previous visit: for example, a sweater or slippers.
+If the patient keeps asking for a brother who never comes, find a pleasant way to introduce one of the patient's favorite topics: for example, the flowers outside the window.

 (4) Avoid Visual Triggers